ripeworks/jekyll-build/README.md

 jekyll-build
 ============

 Jekyll build server written in go.
+Uses a `POST` http request to trigger builds, making it useful for webhooks.

 Requirements
 ----